 I often present Unexpected Elements, a weekly BBC World Service show where I’m joined by an international panel of journalists to look at the science hiding behind the news.

-Here’s how one episode begins: after Nepal announced that 97 Himalayan peaks would be free to climb, we explored the science of mountains and the effect so many climbers have on the environment.
+Here’s how one episode begins: after Nepal announced that 97 Himalayan peaks would be free to climb (meaning no cost to climbers), we explored the science of mountains and the effect so many climbers have on the environment.

 Science expert

-I often appear on other shows as a guest science expert.
+I often appear on other shows as a science ‘expert’, including news programmes like Newshour

-I regularly contribute to Radio 4’s Inside Science, where I bring along whatever science stories have caught my eye that week.
-They could be anything from a new version of the periodic table for physicists, to what science says about cutting onions tear-free.
+I also regularly contribute to Radio 4’s Inside Science, where I share the science stories that have caught my eye that week, from new versions of the periodic table for physicists to what science says about how to cut onions without crying.

 You can hear me on the BBC World Service’s climate change show, The Climate Question.
-Recently I featured on an episode about why coral reefs are surprisingly important for protecting our changing planet.
+I recently appeared on an episode about why coral reefs are surprisingly important for protecting our changing planet.

 You can also hear me on What in the World, a daily news podcast for the BBC World Service.
 Recently, a huge, red-hot metal ring fell from the sky and landed in a small village in Kenya.
 I explained why space junk is such a big issue, and how people are trying to get rid of it.